 NVQs are hands-on qualifications gained while actually working and have few constraints.
 The only requirement is that the individual has to be either in full or part-time employment or studying.

-Relevant and required skills are taught and learnt in a working environment while theory is taught in the classroom.
+Relevant and required skills are taught and learnt in a working environment, while theory is taught in the classroom.
 This programme ensures that nationally all students reach the same competency levels.

 Historically NVQs have received bad press but don't listen; for many, they are a perfect way to become qualified in a certain sector.
 They do what they say on the tin and are excellent vocational qualifications for certain fields.

 NVQs are taken by individuals who have been working for a while in a specific field and now would like to prove that they are capable and proficient.
 The qualification enables them to up-skill, change jobs or perhaps gain a promotion.

 The only requirement for an NVQ is to be in current employment or studying.
 NVQs do not demand other qualifications as a prerequisite to application as they are designed to suit the student and their learning abilities.

 There is no age limit for NVQ students and NVQ students submit a portfolio of work as proof of their capabilities.

 NVQs are completed step by step, with each step only being assessed as and when the individual is deemed ready by the assessor.
 NVQ assessment is ongoing and internal so the examiner will be aware when the student can show they can confidently complete and pass all areas of the module.

 NVQs also use online tests and occasionally written exams to support the evidence that a student has learnt and reached the National benchmark required to pass the unit.
 This model of examination means that students can take as long as they need to complete each section of the course.